 - 1. Click Start > My Computer > My Network Places > View network connections. - 2.
-Click the right button on the touchpad over Local Area Connection, and select Properties. - 3.
+Click the right button of the touchpad over Local Area Connection, and select Properties. - 3.
 Click Configure, and select Power Management tab.
 Select 'Allow this device to bring the computer out of standby', then click OK.
-Restart the system. - If the system in rest mode is activated when there is no received signal, use the system after disabling <Wake On LAN> function. - Connecting wired LAN while using wireless LAN may not execute < Wake On LAN> function.
-Configure wireless LAN to 'Disable' to use <Wake On LAN> function.
+Restart the system.

+If the system in rest mode is activated when there is no received signal, use the system after disabling <Wake On LAN> function.

+Connecting with wired LAN while also using wireless LAN may not execute <Wake On LAN> function.
+To remedy this, configure wireless LAN to 'Disable' to use <Wake On LAN> function.